neilg63/spreadsheet_to_json/README.md

 - Can identify truthy text or number cells and convert them to booleans
 - Can save large files asynchronously

-## To do
-Full explanation of options to come.

 ## Core Options

 Options can be set by instantiating `OptionSet::new("path/to/spreadsheet.xlsx")` with chained setter methods: